 The Citizen Social Science & Complex Systems Science Satellite Workshop explores the how methods, theories, and knowledge from the Complex Systems Community can be enriched with active citizens’ participation in research related to social issues.
 We firmly believe that complex systems science can nicely enhance its social dimension when incorporating participation of the public and when social issues raised by communities are addressed.
 We know that this might sound a bit new to you but we would like to start exploring these promising connections with you.
 If you feel that your research can contribute to further exploring how citizen social science and complex systems science can cope with social issues with citizens’ active participation, don’t hesitate to submit a 12+3 minutes presentation to this Satellite Workshop.

 - Human mobility

 - Participatory research…

-If you don’t receive a confirmation mail within 48h after submitting your abstract, as well as if you have any concerns, please contact us through this email: email@example.com.
+If you have any concerns, please contact us through this email: email@example.com.